Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 What the fuck is going on?

-Every time I look at this company, I feel a little more insane because they've now lowered their expectations of selling access to their models by $5 billion over the next few years.
+Every time I look at this company, I feel a little more insane because they've now lowered their expectations of selling their access to their models by five billion dollars over the next few years.

 It's still bad.
 It is bad cloud software, but it still did the thing.